 Look up!
 If you’d like to learn more, download one of the aforementioned apps and then look out for the moon and various different stars clusters, constellations, galaxies and nebulae.

 If you’d prefer a more structured approach head to a stargazing event.
 Gostargazing.co.uk very handily lists all of the various stargazing events going on in the South West each month.
-The National Trust also hold stargazing events, check out this one with Kernow Astronomers at Trerice, near Newquay in March.
+The National Trust also hold stargazing events, check out the Kernow Astronomers events page to see what is happening when.

 Where to go stargazing in Cornwall